Optimizing quantum gates towards the scale of logical qubits: Outlook

-Our control optimization strategy \cite{snake} offers a performance advantage for quantum gates on our processor with tens of qubits and shows promise for scalability towards logical qubits with thousands of qubits.
-Furthermore, it can be adapted to optimize other quantum operations, including measurement \cite{rosnake}, algorithms \cite{sup1, sup4, scrambling, topological, timecrystal, majorana, surf, anyon}, and architectures.
-Nonetheless, uncertainty remains as the larger and more performant processors that are necessary to implement error correction will be susceptible to error mechanisms that are currently irrelevant or yet to be discovered.
-Furthermore, we expect that stabilizing performance over long computations that may span days \cite{gidney2021} will present significant challenges.
+Looking towards commercially valuable quantum computations, significant challenges remain.
+The larger and more performant processors that are necessary to implement them will be susceptible to error mechanisms that are currently irrelevant or yet to be discovered.
+Furthermore, we expect that stabilizing performance over long computations that may span days \cite{gidney2021} will present significant hurdles.
 Towards that end, Snake's model-based approach can leverage historical characterization data to forecast and optimize around failures before they happen \cite{forecastingpatent, mltrading}.
-Finally, even though we expect that model-based optimization will remain critical for injecting metrological discoveries into control optimization, Snake can also deploy model-free reinforcement learning agents \cite{sutton, 21qctrlrl, sivakrl}, which may reduce the burden of developing performance estimators.
+Finally, even though we expect that model-based optimization will remain critical for injecting metrological discoveries into control optimization for the foreseeable future, Snake can also deploy model-free reinforcement learning agents \cite{sutton, 21qctrlrl, sivakrl}, which may reduce the burden of developing performance estimators (see SI).
 The techniques presented here should complement the numerous other control, hardware, and algorithm advancements necessary to implement quantum error correction.